IBM/openapi-validator/README.md

 For rules that accept additional configuration, there will be a limited set of available options.

 ##### Case Convention Options
-- Some rules check strings for adherance to a specific case convention.
+- Some rules check strings for adherence to a specific case convention.
 In some cases, the case convention checked is configurable.
 - Rules with configurable case conventions will end in `_case_convention`, such as `param_name_case_convention`.

 | Option           | Description                                              | Example          |